MikroElektronika/mikrosdk_click_v2/clicks/counter/DETAILS.md

 ## NOTE

-> An appropriate motor with optical encoder needs to be connected to the click board.
+> An appropriate motor with optical encoder needs to be connected to the Click board.

 The full application code, and ready to use projects can be  installed directly form compilers IDE(recommneded) or found on LibStock page or mikroE GitHub accaunt.